 The second requirement demands another lamp which may be positioned as a side marker lamp to respond to the above side indicator or the turn signals but flash with an opposite switching.
 Also the same lamp is also supposed to light up when the park lights are ON.

-The diagram of the enhanced or the modified side marker lamp as shown above satisfies the conditions by flashing the connected lamp with opposite switching, and also responds to the park switch toggling during normal operations.
+The diagram of the enhanced or the modified side marker lamp as shown above satisfies the conditions by flashing the connected lamp with opposite switching, and also responds to the parking switch toggling during normal operations.

 The TIP122 is responsible for triggering the lamp when the park lights are switch in.